 Another essential requirement is the need to compare PDFs.
 You need to see what has changed after a revision.
 Has the designer changed the color?
 Are all the typos corrected?
 Hunting for these changes, especially while working from a handheld device can be tough.

-Received a label design or an artwork and need to run it through a spell checker?
+Received a label design or artwork and need to run it through a spell checker?
 Most PDF viewers do not come with a spell checker.
 For that, you will need the full suite.
 For instance, Adobe Acrobat DC comes with a spell checker, but the free viewer – Adobe Reader, does not have it.
+Streamlining this process is vital for efficient Label and Artwork Management.

 When working from a mobile device, the lack of such an essential feature can be problematic.
 There are freemium online tools that give you limited spell check abilities.
 You can also use Artwork Flow’s spell checker tool for checking for typos in your label artworks.